deathtothecorporation/plunder-docs/sire/standard-library.md

 9
 barNat x#a
 10
-;; remember, x# is representing a byte-array as hexidecimal, in which the ;; decimal number 10 is represented as hex 'a'.
+;; x# is representing a byte-array as hexidecimal, in which the ;; decimal number 10 is represented as hex 'a'.
 ```